dhrutibhudia97/Project-1-dhruti-bhudia/README.md

   No errors found when using CSS validator - "https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdhrutibhudia97.github.io%2FProject-1-dhruti-bhudia%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en".

-### Unfixed bugs (NEEDS TO BE COMPLETED)
+### Unfixed bugs

-- When using aria-labels to provide alternative text to hero images, it removed the cover-text box, so chose the cover-text-box over aria labels as it provides information related to the image, if that didn't load.
+- When using aria-labels to provide alternative text to hero images, it removed the cover-text box, so I chose the cover-text-box over aria labels as it provides information related to the image if the hero image doesn't load.

-- When I centered the  footer using ".social-networks > li {display:inline-block;}" and getting rid of the padding and margins, this would get inherited and ruin format for the text and image layout.
+- When I centered the footer using ".social-networks > li {display:inline-block;}" and got rid of the padding and margins, this would get inherited and ruin the text and image layout, so I have chosen to decrease the font size in the footer with the screen size.

 ### Deployment
 This site was deployed on Github.
 The steps to deploy are the following:
-- In Github, navigate to 'Settings' and the top.
+- In Github, navigate to 'Settings' at the top.
 - Then navigate to 'Pages' on the left-hand side menu.
 - From the Source section, select 'Deploy from a branch.
 - For Branch, select 'Main' and '/(root)'.